julien-arino/math-of-data-science/index.md

 ## MATH 2740 (Mathematics of Data Science)

 On the [GitHub version](https://github.com/julien-arino/math2740-of-data-science/) of the site, you have access to all the files.
+You can also download the entire repository by clicking the buttons on the left.
+(You can also of course clone this repo, but you will need to do that from the GitHub version of the site.)

 ### Slides